rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>The duration of the device beeper when a barcode is scanned, in milliseconds.</p>
+The duration of the device beeper when a barcode is scanned, in milliseconds.
 ####Params
 <p><strong>Default:</strong> 250</p>
 ####Access